build-on-aws/bedrock-agents-streamlit/README.md

 3. Email Communication:

     Format Email: Using the email template provided, format an email that includes the newly created company portfolio and any summaries of important documents.
-    Send Email: Utilize the provided tools to send an email upon request, That includes a summary of provided responses and and portfolios created.
+    Send Email: Utilize the provided tools to send an email upon request, That includes a summary of provided responses and portfolios created.
 ```

 - After, scroll to the top and **Save**